wciesialka/equation-visualizer-py/README.md

 ## Features

 Expressions will be evaluated and graphed with `y = f(x)` over a set domain and range.
+You can view exactly where a point falls on an equation by hovering over the line.
+You can also find the corresponding y-value to an x-value by moving the mouse.
+You can save one point for reference.

 ### Syntax